ProjectRamo/FSND/projects/01_fyyur/starter_code/notes.md

 \copy "Artist" from helper_files/artist_mod.csv with csv header;

 and finally the shows were added manually to try and link them up with each artist and venue

+For loading in the shows, wrote up some PSQL by hand in load_shows.sql and copy and pasted them into psql as postgres